dmakvh/eureka/Integrating-Eureka-and-Asgard.md

 **A note about old/new version deployment**

 Another very useful integration point between Eureka and Asgard is for supporting Asgard clusters.
-Asgard clusters provide a way to run different versions of your deployment and allows to switch between them seamlessly in case of problems.
-This is especially useful in DR scenarios when the rollback of the entire farm can take quite a long time.
-Once Asgard is configured to use eureka, the users do not have anything special to get this feature.
+Asgard clusters provide a way to run different versions of your deployment and allows switching traffic between them seamlessly in case of problems.
+This is especially useful in disaster recovery scenarios when the rollback of the entire farm can take quite a long time.
+Once Asgard is configured to use Eureka, the users do not need to do anything special to get this feature.